-- The County's Board and Chair have overall accountability for this Policy and Reporting Procedure, for being the strategic lead on diversity and inclusion and for ensuring compliance with the relevant legislation - The County's Chair and Safeguarding Officer have overall responsibility for implementation of the policy. - The Chair and Safeguarding Officer of the county are responsible for updating this Policy and Reporting Procedure in line with legislative and organisational developments; and develop a strategic and proactive approach to diversity and inclusion and respond to discrimination concerns. - The Nottinghamshire LTA Safeguarding Officer is responsible for supporting the county to identify where diversity and inclusion support is required; to implement safe and inclusive procedures; promote diversity and inclusion principles, including the Safeguarding and Reporting Procedure, to all the venues they manage, programmes, events and individuals including players, parents and carers. - All staff, consultants, coaches, officials and volunteers involved in tennis are responsible for raising diversity and inclusion concerns with the county's Safeguarding Officer to start with; then the Safe and Inclusive Tennis team if applicable, as outlined in the Reporting Procedure. - Players, parents and guardians are responsible for upholding the Code of Conduct and Reporting Procedure. - The Nottinghamshire LTA is committed to: - o formally adopt this policy, - take steps to ensure that our committee, clubs, participants and volunteers behave in accordance with the policy, including where appropriate taking disciplinary action under our constitution; - ensure that access to membership as well as access to participation is open and inclusive: - o publish accurate information about the location and accessibility of our facilities; and - o support measures and initiatives that the LTA may institute or take part in to advance the aims of this policy as part of our commitment to our LTA membership.
+- The Head of the Academy and Academy Welfare Officer have overall accountability for this Policy and Reporting Procedure, for being the strategic lead on diversity and inclusion and for ensuring compliance with the relevant legislation (see Appendix for details). - The Head of the Academy Jason Atkins and Welfare Officer Mat Hulbert have overall responsibility for implementation of the policy. - The Head of the Academy and Welfare Officer of the club are responsible for updating this Policy and Reporting Procedure in line with legislative and organisational developments; and develop a strategic and proactive approach to diversity and inclusion and respond to discrimination concerns. - The Academy's Welfare Officer Mat Hulbert is responsible for supporting the club to identify where diversity and inclusion support is required; to implement safe and inclusive procedures; promote diversity and inclusion principles, including the Safeguarding and Reporting Procedure, to all the venues they manage, programmes, events and individuals including players, parents and carers.

+- All staff, consultants, coaches, officials and volunteers involved in tennis are responsible for raising diversity and inclusion concerns with the Academy Welfare Officer to start with; then the Safe and Inclusive Tennis team if applicable, as outlined in the Reporting Procedure. - Players, parents and guardians are responsible for upholding the Code of Conduct and Reporting Procedure. - The National Tennis Academy is committed to: - formally adopt this policy, - take steps to ensure that our Management Team, Coaches, Players and volunteers behave in accordance with the policy, including where appropriate taking disciplinary action under our constitution; - o ensure that selection for programmes as well as access to participation is open and inclusive; - o publish accurate information about the location and accessibility of our facilities; and - support measures and initiatives that British Tennis may institute or take part in to advance the aims of this policy as part of our commitment to our LTA membership.